felix-prava/felix24mihai/README.md

 - 👋 Hi, I’m @felix24mihai
 - 👀 I’m interested in software development products and I love solving data structures and algorithms problems
-- 🌱 I’m a Ruby on Rails Developer with knowledge about the MERN stack
+- 🌱 I’m a Ruby on Rails Developer with knowledge about the React, Redux, ExpressJS, NodeJS
 - 📫 How to reach me:
 - email: mihai_prava@gmail.com, mihai@prava.ro
 - linkedin: https://www.linkedin.com/in/felix-mihai-prav%C4%83-9618a61bb/